fateme-hshm96/skel-for-circuits/README.md

 # Graph Skeletonization

-This project implements graph skeletonization using the Mapper algorithm [[1]](#1) from Topological Data Analysis.
-It is focused on Attribution Graphs and Circuit Analysis.
+This project implements graph skeletonization using the Mapper algorithm [[1]](#1) from Topological Data Analysis for the purpose of circuit analysis.
+It applies a real-valued function on the nodes of the graph, which combines different topological lenses, each focusing on a specific feature to preserve in the output graph.

 ## Structure
 - `data/`: Graph data loading utilities